jessebmiller/treacherous-winds/src/game.md

 die, they are saying "yes this makes it more likely you'll do well here".
 This is a judgement call and different GMs might think differently about it.
-For instance "are you afraid?" might be worth a die when fighting for som GMs but not for others.
+For instance "are you afraid?" might be worth a die when fighting for some GMs but not for others.
 Or it might depend on the nature of the situation and the fear.
 When GMs grant a die for an ad hoc question, they should consider also if another outcome option is worth adding.
 For instance if someone says "Yes I'm afraid